minh4923/Process_tiki_data/README.md

-# Process_tiki_data
-Python project to process and store product data from Tiki.vn
+# Crawl Tiki Category Taxonomy

+This script crawls the category tree from Tiki.vn using a mix of HTML scraping and API crawling.

+## Output